-Having concluded that the brownies in defendant's possession were not "usable marihuana" under the MMMA, we must next apply that ruling to the facts of this case and, more specifically, to (a) defendant's claimed immunity under section 4 of the MMMA; and (b) defendant's claimed right to present a defense under section 8 of the MMMA.
+Having concluded that the brownies in defendant's possession were not usable marijuana under the MMMA, we must next apply that ruling to the facts of this case and, more specifically, to (a) defendant's claimed immunity under § 4 of the MMMA and (b) defendant's claimed right to present a defense under § 8 of the MMMA.
 We discuss each in turn.